carvel-dev/carvel/content/imgpkg/docs/latest/resources.md

 ---
 ## Bundle

-A bundle is an OCI image that holds 0+ arbitrary files _and_ 0+ references to dependent OCI images.
+A bundle is an OCI image that holds 0+ arbitrary files _and_ 0+ references to dependent OCI images (which *may* also be bundles).
 By tracking dependent images, imgpkg can copy bundles across registries.

 Referenced images are stored within the [`.imgpkg` directory](#imgpkg-directory) at the root level of the bundle image.